Please note that your manuscript must include a 'Declarations' section including all of the subheadings (please see

 Study validity assessment

-Describe how you attempted a preliminary assessment of the quality of included studies.
+If study validity assessment was undertaken, describe how you attempted a preliminary assessment of the validity of included studies.
 This may be a report of the design of each study or an assessment of internal validity (risk of bias).
-Report any checklists used and how they deviated from the protocol.
+Report any checklists used.
 Describe how the information from this assessment was used in synthesis and how repeatability of critical appraisal of study validity was tested.

 Data coding strategy

-Results of each stage of the map (e.g. search statistics, inclusion, critical appraisal) should be clearly reported.
-A flow diagram reporting the inclusion/exclusion process should be presented.
+Findings of each stage of the map (e.g. search statistics, eligibility, critical appraisal) should be clearly reported.
 A narrative synthesis of included studies (usually in tabular form) may be presented (can be as additional material when appropriate).
 Subsections should follow the format:

 Review descriptive statistics (sub-headings as applicable)

 Mapping the quantity of studies relevant to the question

 Present here a figure or a database, showing how the relevant literature is organised (categories, coding...) according to transparent, replicable criteria.
 This map should be readily updatable.

 Mapping the quality of studies relevant to the question

 The map should provide some preliminary estimate of the quality of the available evidence.
 This may involve providing a description of the design of each study (or of a representative sample of studies).

-The results should include observation on the distribution of articles and relative quantity and quality of available evidence with respect to the broad question and how the question might be broken down to enable full systematic review(s) to be conducted in future.
+This section should include an explanation of how the map can be used to find appropriate studies and observations on the distribution of articles and relative quantity and quality of available evidence with respect to the broad question and how the question might be broken down to enable full systematic review(s) to be conducted in future.
 Describe knowledge gaps (unrepresented or underrepresented subtopics that warrant further primary research) and knowledge clusters (well-represented subtopics that are amenable to full synthesis via systematic review)

 Limitations of the map